Jackson leads No. 3 Kansas to 73-68 win over No. 2 Baylor

 It was nip-and-tuck almost the entire way.

 The game was tied 64-all with 2:23 left when Jackson went baseline for a dunk.
-After Mason made a couple of foul shots moments later, the teams began trading baskets down the stretch in a matchup that lived up to its billing.
+And after Frank Mason III made a couple of foul shots moments later, the teams began trading baskets down the stretch in a matchup that lived up to its billing - and the lofty rankings of both teams.

 Manu Lecomte's fall-away jumper brought Baylor to 70-68 with 51 seconds left, but Ish Wainwright missed a 3-pointer badly on the team's next possession.
-Svi Mykhailiuk made one of two free throws with 18 ticks left for the Jayhawks, then they buckled down for the biggest stop of the night.
+Svi Mykhailiuk made one of two free throws with 18 ticks left for the Jayhawks, and then they buckled down for the biggest stop of the night.

-Lecomte was hounded around the perimeter by Mason and Landen Lucas, and passed it off to Johnathan Motley, who likewise had nowhere to go with Jackson in his face.
+Lecomte was hounded around the perimeter by Mason and Landen Lucas, and passed the ball off to Johnathan Motley, who likewise had nowhere to go with Jackson in his face.
 Motley's pass landed out of bounds with 1.3 seconds left, and Mason made both free throws after getting fouled on the inbounds play.

-Mykhailiuk finished with 11 points for the Jayhawks, who hung on to win their 51st consecutive game at Allen Fieldhouse - a building where Baylor has never won in 15 tries.
+Mason had 19 points and Mykhailiuk finished with 11 for the Jayhawks.

-Motley led the Bears with 16 points and 10 rebounds.
-Lecomte also finished with 16 points.
+Motley had 16 points and 10 rebounds, and Lecomte also scored 16 for the Bears.

+''One day we'll win up here,'' Baylor coach Scott Drew said, ''just not this year.''

 The Jayhawks dominated the opening minutes, getting off shots before Baylor could settle into its vaunted zone.
 But they eventually got too sped up, turning it over three straight times.